FarronF/limerick-council-meetings/meetings/2016/07/18-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2016.md

 University Hospital Limerick and to ensure that those infected with the Hepatitis C virus

-can get adequate Infectious Disease assessment and treatment here in Limerick.--- 23
+can get adequate Infectious Disease assessment and treatment here in Limerick.
+---
+23

 In proposing the Motion, Councillor Loftus stated that while there were facilities at